Visitor and Use Policies

-- Library and archival material may not be removed from the premises.
+- Library and archival materials may not be removed from the premises.
 Personal materials are subject to search upon leaving.

-- Anyone who removes materials from the Ingalls Library without authorization will lose all privileges and may be assessed a fine and any replacement costs of the material.
+- Anyone who removes materials from the Ingalls Library without authorization will lose all privileges and may be assessed a fine and any replacement costs for the materials.

 - Please turn off or silence your cell phone while using the library.
 Cell phones may be used in the library lounge on level 2.

 - Food may not be brought into or consumed in the library.
 Beverages in a lidded travel container or water bottle may be consumed in the Larry Sears and Sally Zlotnick Sears Reading Room and Ellen Wade Chinn Seminar Room.

 - Library computers may be used by registered library visitors for art research only.

 - Library terminals are provided for short-term use limited to 30 minutes.